Convert Teaspoons to Tablespoons

 When do you need to convert between Teaspoons and Tablespoons?

-A US culinary unit of volume equal to 1/16 of a US cup, or 3 teaspoons (about 14.
+A US culinary unit of volume equal to exactly 1/16 of a US cup, or exactly 3 US teaspoons (≈ 14.
 Teaspoon and Tablespoon are both volume units, so conversion comes up whenever one source of information uses one unit and another uses the other — a classic cross-reference challenge in engineering, trade, travel, and everyday life.